Kimiyasu Kudō: Pitching style

 With a high three-quarters delivery, Kudoh was a master at hiding the ball until release.
 While not known as a prolific strikeout pitcher (though he has two strikeout titles in NPB), he was capable of getting batters out reliably with soft contact.
-He covered his position well and was an excellent fielder, having won three gold gloves.
+He covered his position well and was an excellent fielder, winning three gold gloves.

 Standing at 176 cm or 5'9" and weighing 80 kg or 176 lbs., Kudo was never known for overpowering pitches, even in his prime, as he topped out at 148 km/h or 92 mph.
 Kudoh instead relied on pinpoint control on his straight (four-seam) fastball and an array of breaking pitches.
 Among his repertoire of breaking pitches were a late-breaking curveball, a slider, and occasionally he threw a sinker/shuuto.

 Kudoh had his share of injuries, but the vast majority of them came late in his career, including endoscopic elbow surgery in 2008.
 By this time, he had already lost most of the velocity on his fastball and had to rely on veteran savvy and guile to get batters out.